jamesgleave/Deep-Docking-NonAutomated/README.md

 ### After phase 1.
 Docking
 After phase 1 is completed, molecules grouped in the smiles folder need to be prepared and docked to the target.
-Once docking is completed, you should rearrange the results in three sdf files with names starting with the original sets where they come from (for example, validation_docked.sdf, training_docked.sdf, ...) and place them in a subfolder called 'docked' inside the iteration folder.
+Use your favourit docking workflow for this step.
+Once docking is completed, you should rearrange the results in three sdf files with names starting with the original sets where they come from (for example, validation_docked.sdf, training_docked.sdf, test_docked.sdf) and place them in a subfolder called 'docked' inside the iteration folder.

 ### Phase 2.
 Neural network training